NathanY3G/rp2040-pio-emulator/docs/Tour of pioemu.md

 ### Summary
 In this tour we have examined the example program from the [Quick Start Guide](./Quick%20Start%20Guide.md) in more depth.
-However, if this tour was too brief or unclear for your then please consider creating a [new issue](https://github.com/NathanY3G/rp2040-pio-emulator/issues) - thanks!
+However, if this tour was too brief or unclear for you then please consider creating a [new issue](https://github.com/NathanY3G/rp2040-pio-emulator/issues) - thanks!